Arborvitae/Geoshape/docs/docupload.rst

       *Upload Documents tab*

 #.
-Type in the Title for the Document that will appear in GeoNode
+Type in the Title for the Document that will appear in Geoshape

 #.
 Browse to the file to upload or enter the URL for a web page or a document that's online.